morgante/contract/philanthropy.md

 ## Monthly Donations

-Every month I will donate 2% of my income for that month to my donor-advised Fund.
+Every month I will donate 2.5% of my income for that month to my donor-advised fund.

 For efficiency purposes, the actual donation can happen less frequently so long as I reconcile it later in my spreadsheet.